Fit Cities through Improvements to Our Human-Built Physical & Social Environments

 Our Work: Specializes in helping communities and organizations use the human-built physical environment – our buildings, streets, and neighborhoods, and the amenities in them – and other social determinants of health (e.g. work and education factors) to address today's leading epidemics of obesity and Non-Communicable Diseases such as heart disease, stroke, cancers, and diabetes.
 We also strive where possible to impact mental health and injuries, also leading causes of morbidity and mortality, respectively.
 By working with us to improve these priority health issues through environmental improvements, communities and organizations can synergistically address greening the environment, and improving universal accessibility, social equity and economic resilience.

 You can find out more about the services Dr. Lee's team offers here or you can contact us directly here.

 Feel free to explore presentations and resources by Dr. Karen Lee as well as projects using the navigation bar above.

-If you are interested in taking or offering Dr. Karen Lee's "Designing Healthy Cities" course in your city or university, please contact us.
+If you are interested in taking - or offering - Dr. Karen Lee's "Designing Healthy Cities" course in your own city or university, please contact us.